 The purpose of this document is to provide general guidance on dealing with development proposals in all Conservation Areas.
 It does not form part of the Ealing Local Plan, but it seeks to amplify relevant policies at national, regional and local level in relation to design and conservation matters, and to signpost users to other relevant guidance and good practice.
-The proposed status of the document is that of a material consideration in the determination of planning applications.
+The proposed status of the document is that of a material consideration in the determination of planning applications and will form part of the Ealing's Local Planning Policy Guidance (LPPG).
 Where applicable, specific design guidance, and any Article 4 Directions restrictions, for individual CAs should also be consulted.